EminHamzagic/quotes-app/README.md

-# This is the project for the Course end

-Project containes folders for API and CLIENT.
-You only need to modify the client side of the project.
-Open VS Code of the client folder and create the app for the Test.pdf requirements.

 # Run the API app

 ## Open an VS Code instance of the quotes-app folder and a terminal for example for the api folder